 In May 2016 the FDA approved Probuphine (buprenorphine) implant for the maintenance treatment of opioid dependence.
 Probuphine consisted of four, one-inch-long rods that were implanted under the skin in the upper arm to provide a constant, low-level dose of buprenorphine for six months.

 Probuphine was used as part of a complete opioid dependence treatment program including counseling and psychosocial support.
 Buprenorphine is classified as a opioid partial agonist.

-Some advantages to buprenorphine intradermal implants is a longer duration of action and improved patient compliance because there is no need to remember to take a daily medicine.
+Advantages to buprenorphine intradermal implants were a longer duration of action and improved patient compliance because there was no need to remember to take a daily medicine.
 In addition, other dose forms of buprenorphine, such sublingual pills or buccal films may be lost, forgotten or stolen.

 - What are the different brands of buprenorphine?

 - What is the difference between Sublocade and Brixadi?

 - What are the different types of buprenorphine/naloxone?

 - How long do you take buprenorphine for?